 Social workers and home care and hospice nurses help patients, families, and caregivers with the medical, emotional, and financial challenges of coping with ALS, particularly during the final stages of the disease.
 Respiratory therapists can help caregivers with tasks such as operating and maintaining respirators, and home care nurses are available not only to provide medical care but also to teach caregivers about giving tube feedings and moving patients to avoid painful skin problems and contractures.
 Home hospice nurses work in consultation with physicians to ensure proper medication and pain control.

 Overall, the work in familial ALS is already leading to a greater understanding of the more common sporadic form of the disease.
-Because familial ALS is virtually indistinguishable from sporadic ALS clinically, some researchers believe that familial ALS genes may also be involved in sporadic ALS.
-For example, recent research has shown that the defect in the C9orf72 gene found in familial ALS is also present in a small percentage of sporadic ALS cases.
-Further, there is evidence that mutant SOD1 is present in spinal cord tissue in some sporadic cases of ALS.
+Because familial ALS is virtually identical to sporadic ALS clinically, some researchers believe that some familial ALS genes may also be involved in sporadic ALS.
+For example, recent research has shown that the defect in the C9ORF72 gene found in familial ALS is also present in a small percentage of sporadic ALS cases.

 Clinical trials offer hope for many people and an opportunity to help researchers find better ways to safely detect, treat, or prevent disease.
 Many neurological disorders don’t have good treatment options.
 By participating in a clinical trial, individuals with an illness or disease can greatly affect their life and those of others affected by a neurological disorder.
 For information about finding and participating in clinical trials, visit NIH Clinical Research Trials and You at www.nih.gov/health/clinicaltrials.
 Use the search terms “amyotrophic lateral sclerosis” or “ALS AND (your state)” to locate trials in your area.

-The NINDS contributes to the support of the Human Brain and Spinal Fluid Resource Center in Los Angeles.
-This bank supplies investigators around the world with tissue from patients with neurological and other disorders.
+The NINDS supports the NIH NeuroBioBank.
+This bank supplies investigators with tissue from patients with neurological and other disorders.
 Tissue from individuals with ALS is needed to enable scientists to study this disorder more intensely.
-Prospective donors may contact:
+Prospective donors can begin the enrollment process by visiting www.neurobiobank.nih.gov/pages/donor.

 For more information on neurological disorders or research programs funded by the National Institute of Neurological Disorders and Stroke, contact the Institute's Brain Resources and Information Network (BRAIN) at: